 - Creating email opt-ins and landing pages

-As an email marketing virtual assistant, you should be familiar with email marketing platforms like ConvertKit and Mailchimp and have knowledge of email marketing best practices.
+As an email marketing virtual assistant, you should be familiar with how to use email marketing platforms like ConvertKit and Mailchimp.
+You should also have knowledge of email marketing best practices.

 Pinterest management is a highly in-demand service right now that many general social media managers aren’t as familiar with.
 Virtual assistants who specialize in Pinterest management may do things like: